ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/GoodPractices.md

 </details>

- ## For the Roslyn generator project
+ ## If you are creating a Roslyn Source Code Generator project

 ### Read the documentation